Monday, December 11, 2017

 1904

-It was a beautiful Wednesday morning on June 15, 1904, when mothers and youngsters from Lower Manhattan’s Kleindeutschland (Little Germany) gathered at the pier adjacent to East River Park.
-They had arranged for a passenger steamer named the General Slocum to transport them to a picnic ground on Long Island’s North Shore.
-A thousand tickets were collected at the plank—a number that did not include 300 children under the age of ten.
-Soon after they departed however, as the ship passed 97th Street, the crew saw puffs of smoke rising through the wooden floorboards.
-When they tried to put out the blaze, the rotten fire hoses burst.
-One newspaper described it as “a spectacle of horror beyond words to express—a great vessel all in flames, sweeping forward in the sunlight, within sight of the crowded city, while her helpless, screaming hundreds were roasted alive or swallowed up in waves.”
-Most of the 1,021 people who died were women and children.
-A rare menu from the General Slocum, hauntingly dated to the day after the accident, recalls one of the worst disasters in American history.
+It was a bright, cloudless morning on June 15, 1904 when a sidewheel passenger steamboat named the General Slocum caught fire on the East River.
+Ten minutes earlier, it had departed from Lower Manhattan on an end-of-school-year trip to a picnic ground on the Long Island shore.
+As the steamboat passed East 97th Street, puffs of smoke started rising through the wooden floorboards.
+Rotten fire hoses thwarted attempts to put out the blaze; the lifeboats were tied up and inaccessible; and the life preservers were defective and of no use.
+One newspaper reported, it was “a spectacle of horror beyond words to express—a great vessel all in flames, sweeping forward in the sunlight, within sight of the crowded city, while her helpless, screaming hundreds were roasted alive or swallowed up in waves.”
+Almost all of the estimated 1,021 people who died were immigrant mothers and small children, hundreds of whom were never found.
+A rare menu from the General Slocum is dated the day after the disaster, one of the worst in American history.

 Monday, January 23, 2017